sweardial/Test_tasks/README.md

 > Test tasks for a Junior Python Developer position.
 > <p></p>
-> Inside of each folder you may find a descriprion of a specific problem and see the solution that i came up with.
+> Inside of each folder you may find a description of a specific problem and see the solution that i came up with.

 ## Install